offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 `{bm} /(FreeCAD\/Sketcher Workbench)_TOPIC/i`

-Sketcher workbench allows creating 2D sketches.
-These 2D sketches typically go on to by used by other workbenches (e.g., they define the outline of some 3D feature in the creation of models via the part design workbench).
+Sketcher workbench_FC allows creating 2D sketches_FC.
+These 2D sketches_FC typically go on to by used by other workbenches_FC (e.g., they define the outline of some 3D feature_FC in the creation of models via the part design workbench_FC).

-Sketcher workbench has the following core primitives:
+Sketcher workbench_FC has the following core primitives:

- * Element: 2D geometric primitive (e.g., point, line, arc, and spline)
+ * Element_FC: 2D geometric primitive (e.g., point, line, arc, and spline)
- * Constraint: Definition of an element's measurement, either directly (e.g., 5mm radius for an arc) or as a relationship (e.g., line 1 must be perpendicular to line 2).
+ * Constraint_FC: Definition of an element_FC's measurement, either directly (e.g., 5mm radius for an arc) or as a relationship (e.g., line 1's slope must be perpendicular to line 2's slope).

-In the screenshot below, the red geometry is are visualizations of constraints (e.g., angle and radius), while the white lines are the geometric primitives those red lines apply to (e.g., arc).
+In the screenshot below, the red geometry are visualizations of constraints_FC (e.g., angle and radius), while the white lines are the geometric primitives those red lines apply to (e.g., arc).

 ![FreeCAD sketcher workbench simple arc sketch](freecad_sketcher_simple_arc_sketch.png)

-There are different element types (e.g., construction geometry projected geometry) and different constraint types (e.g., reference constraints, driving constraints).
+There are different element_FC types (e.g., construction geometry_FC, projection geometry_FC) and different constraint_FC types (e.g., reference constraints_FC, driving constraints_FC).
 These are documented in the subsections below.

 ### User Interface